askcodebase/codeindex/README.md

 ## Features

 - **🔐 Privacy first:** All data is stored locally on your machine.
-- **🚀 High performance:** Indexing a middle codebase takes less than 1 second.
+- **🚀 High performance:** Indexing a normal codebase takes in seconds.
 - **🤖 AI ready:** The index is designed for AI, which means it's easy to provide codebase context to your LLM.
 - **⏰ Real-time:** The index is designed to be real-time.
 It can update indexes while you are typing.
 - **⚙️ Configurable:** The index is designed to be configurable.
 You can customize the engine to fit your needs.